 1) Having images in your content

-When you add images to your articles, people find it easy to read and get most out of your articles in minimum time.
+When you add images to your articles, people find it easy to read and get the most out of your articles in minimum time.
 Make sure that the images are of high quality and provide some value to the user.
 And it is always advised to use those images that you have taken or designed yourself because uniqueness is the key here.
-If an image has already been seen by masses, most likely it will create a negative impact making your content fall in the sub-standard category.
+If an image has already been seen by the masses, most likely it will create a negative impact making your content fall in the sub-standard category.

 According to Ryan Salomon from Kissmetrics, content with highly relevant images get 94% more exposure than content without those images.

 And did you forget about the social media tags for Facebook?
 According to our analysis, posts that used Facebook preview image tag had received 3 times more likes and shares compared to those posts that didn’t have a relevant preview image.
-Similarly it gives you more shares on Twitter if you use opengraph image tags for Twitter.
+Similarly, it gives you more shares on Twitter if you use open graph image tags for Twitter.

 Key Point: Add at least one image to every post you make and do not forget social media tags for Facebook and Twitter preview image.

-2) Add video in your article
+2) Add video to your article

 People love to watch videos rather than the same context presented to them in textual format.
 And more importantly, videos are extremely useful to help people in identifying problems and then presenting them with solutions to those problems.